Courses and Workshops

 This is a required non-credit course for all graduate students at the University of Saskatchewan.
 Graduate students are advised to take the course at some point during their first year of study.
 The purpose of this course is to discuss ethical issues that graduate students may face during their time at the University.
 Topics include academic integrity, intellectual property, professional relationships, and research.

-GPS 989: Philosophy and Practice of University Teaching
+GPS 989: Introduction to University Teaching

 GPS 982: Mentored Teaching

 For Ph.D. students who have received a Teacher-Scholar Doctoral Fellowship from the College of Graduate and Postdoctoral Studies.
 This faculty-mentored program prepares graduate students to become classroom instructors (term one) with a teaching practicum in their home department (term two).

 The Gwenna Moss Centre for Teaching and Learning offers a selection of sessions and experiences focused on developing specific skills and knowledge relevant to roles as a Teaching Assistant (TA).

 You can select and be recognized for the sessions and experiences that are most relevant to you, including experiences on marking effectively; lesson planning; facilitating labs, problem-set tutorials, or seminars; and more.

 The Gwenna Moss Centre for Teaching and Learning (GMCTL) also offers a number of free, non-credit courses and workshops that cover a variety of topics related to teaching strategies, assessment and evaluation, and other key and timely aspects of teaching and learning in higher education.

 These courses and workshops are offered throughout the year and are led by faculty from across campus or by members of the GMCTL team.

 Professional Skills Development